 Squiggly is interesting.
 Squiggly is better.

-This is an approach followed by people who may be considered to be deviants who deliver.
+This is an approach followed by people who may be considered to be deviants – but they also deliver.
 They may do this by being creative, being entrepreneurs or by going around the system to achieve success.

-Such people may be lifelong learners and have a pattern of following their own path.
-They may have been good at school but others may have preferred to learn in their own way.
+Such people are often lifelong learners and have a pattern of following their own path.
+Some may have been good academically.
+But others may have preferred to learn in their own way.

 Some may have pursued a passion where they have the ability to deliver peak performance.
 They may then have taken the following approach.